This quick guide pulls together a number of concepts and tutorials, and takes you through the general process of using Adobe Presenter.

 - Check that headphone set is comfortable and the microphone is at a good position to allow a clear tone of voice.

-- Make sure record audio box is away from any text within the presentation when reading off slides.
+- Make sure the record audio box is not covering any of the text within the presentation when reading off slides.

-- Do not worry about any stuttering, pausing, or ‘umms’ throughout the duration of the presentation.
+- Do not worry about any stuttering, pausing, or ‘umms’ throughout the duration of the presentation as these can be edited out and may make the presentation seem more natural.

 - You may want to keep a glass of water beside you when pausing during the recording to stay hydrated.